1. Home

-What is a spammer?<br>
+Spammer: What is it?

 A spammer is an individual or entity that sends unsolicited messages in large quantities, commonly through email, although it can also be through other digital media such as instant messaging, social media, or online forums.